Randall Higgins - The Tribune

 Randall “Randy” Higgins, 68, of Kitts Hill, passed away Tuesday, May 18, 2021, in Kings Daughter’s Medical Center, Ashland, Kentucky, surrounded by his family.

 He was born Nov.
-13, 1952, in Huntington, West Virginia, a son of the late Ralph and Ernestine O’Laker Higgins.
+13, 1952 in Huntington, West Virginia, a son of the late Ralph and Ernestine Higgins.

-He is survived by his wife, Leah Ann Boggess Higgins; three children, Vonda Higgins, Angela (Ben) Kelley and Kayla (Aaron) Riley; four grandchildren, Madison, Hunter, and Emerson Kelley, and Jayde Riley; and three brothers, David (Kay) Higgins, Doug (Terri) Higgins and Rick (Becky) Higgins.
+He is survived by his wife, Leah Higgins; three children, Vonda Higgins, Angela (Ben) Kelley and Kayla (Aaron) Riley; four grandchildren, Madison, Hunter and Emerson Kelley and Jayde Riley; and three brothers, David (Kay) Higgins, Doug (Terri) Higgins and Rick (Becky) Higgins.

 He graduated from Symmes Valley High School.

 Funeral service will be conducted 11 a.m.
-Saturday at Hall Funeral Home and Crematory, Proctorville, with Brothers David Higgins and Chad Higgins officiating.
+Saturday at Hall Funeral Home and Crematory, Proctorville, with David Higgins and Chad Higgins officiating.
 Burial will follow in Palestine Cemetery, Waterloo.

 Visitation will be held one hour prior to the service at the funeral home.